 Most Homeland Security non-disaster grant programs are designated for state and local governments and specific entities such as colleges, etc. Unsolicited applications from individuals are generally not accepted.
 Includes Urban Area Security Initiative, Citizens Corps, Medical Response System, Operation Stonegarden (border security), Infrastructure Protection.
 Contact homeland security State Offices.
 Programs for firefighters may be found at Assistance to Firefighters.

 Includes contracting with the U.S. government, international trade and exporting, and small business.
 See also financial assistance links at the Small Business Administration website.

 USA.gov for Nonprofits (GSA)

 Links to federal department and agency information and service for nonprofit organizations, including fundraising and outreach, grants, loans and other assistance, laws and regulations, management and operations, online services, registration and licensing, and tax information.
-The White House Office of Faith-based and Neighborhood Initiatives includes information on Grants and Resources.
+The Office of Faith Based and Neighborhood Partnerships websites includes contact information for the office.

 Student Aid on the Web (Dept. of Education)

 Information on funding education beyond high school, including grants, loans, and work-study assistance to qualified students.